aroesec/aws-cis-compliance/README.md

 # Welcome to the Automating Compliance in the Cloud CDK Project!
+(Deprecated, new video with AWS-CDK version 2 coming soon)

 This project is owned and managed for educational purposes by Andrew Roe.